ACWA Conference & Expo: Exhibitor Registration Terms & Conditions

 ASSUMPTION OF RISK, ACKNOWLEDGEMENT AND WAIVER

-By registering to attend this Event and participating in Events held by Association of California Water Agencies (ACWA), you hereby acknowledge, understand and agree that:
+By registering to attend this Event and participating in Events held by Association of California Water Agencies (ACWA), you hereby acknowledge, understand and agree that participation may involve certain inherent risks, and you voluntarily assume all such risks, including any risk of illness, injury, property loss or damage, whether caused by the actions or omissions of ACWA or others.

 All Terms & Conditions are subject to change.